sogriffin98/northernbug.github.io/_posts/2022-11-07-northernbug8-is-on-huddersfield-13-Jan-2023.md

 ---
 layout: post
 author: Jarek Bryk
-title: NorthernBUG 8 is on: Huddersfield 13th January 2023.
+title: NorthernBUG 8 is taking place in Huddersfield on 13th January 2023.
 Registration is open!
 ---

 We are very exited to announce that the next edition of the NorthernBUG meetings is taking place at the University of Huddersfield, on Friday, 13th January 2023.